grb-bs-go/martian-robot-challenge/README.md

 - **F**: Move forward one grid point in current orientation

 ## Grid Rules
-- Grid coordinates start at (0,0) in the lower-left corner
+- Grid coordinates start at (0,0) for a rectangular grid
 - Maximum coordinate values are specified in the first input line
-- Robots that move off the edge are "lost" forever
+- Robots that move off the edge are considered "lost" & not revocerable.
 - Lost robots leave a "scent" that prevents future robots from falling off at the same position
-- Commands that would cause a robot to fall off from a scented position are ignored
+- Commands that would cause a robot to fall off from a scented position in the grid are ignored

 ## Constraints (if exceeded resulting in input validation error)
-- Grid dimensions must not exceed 50 for either axis.
+- Grid dimensions must not exceed 50 for either the x or y axis.
 - Robot instruction string length must not exceed 100 characters.

 ## How to Run the Program